geosolutions-it/ckanext-dcatapit/README.md

 #Requirements

-The ckanext-dcatapit extension has been developed for CKAN 2.4 or later.
+The ckanext-dcatapit extension has been developed for CKAN 2.4 or later and is based on [ckanext-dcat plugin](https://github.com/ckan/ckanext-dcat)
-The ckanext-dcatapit extension requires the [ckanext-multilang plugin](https://github.com/geosolutions-it/ckanext-multilang/tree/ckan-2.5.2) installed on CKAN (see the [WIKI](https://github.com/geosolutions-it/ckanext-multilang/wiki) for more details about that).
+The ckanext-dcatapit extension requires also the [ckanext-multilang plugin](https://github.com/geosolutions-it/ckanext-multilang/tree/ckan-2.5.2) installed on CKAN (see the [WIKI](https://github.com/geosolutions-it/ckanext-multilang/wiki) for more details about that).

 #Installation

-1. Install the ckanext-multilang extension as described [here](https://github.com/geosolutions-it/ckanext-multilang/blob/ckan-2.5.2/README.rst)
+1. Install the ckanext-multilang extension as described [here](https://github.com/geosolutions-it/ckanext-multilang/blob/ckan-2.5.2/README.rst) and ckanext-dcat.

 2. Activate your CKAN virtual environment, for example: